 His irritation with the situation didn’t last long, though, because shortly after he came up with “the idea of setting up a motorcycle sharing rental company in Barcelona.”
 To get it started, he found a partner who “had 50 scooters in a garage and didn’t know what to do with them.”
 Shortly after, they both set out to buy 25 more.
 They were small at this point, true.
 But they were one-of-a-kind.
 They were inventing a sector.

 Long before shared mobility appeared on the front page of any newspaper, Timo and his partner took over the streets of Barcelona.
-This is how Cooltra was born, a motorcycle sharing rental platform that today has more than 15,000 motorcycles in 40 cities and six countries.
+This is how Cooltra was born, a motorcycle sharing rental platform that today has more than 18,000 motorcycles in more then 50 cities and eight countries (Spain, Italy, Portugal, France, Czech Republic, Austria, Poland and Germany).

 Can an MBA help you launch a start-up?